Michael Avenatti declines to testify at NYC trial over Stormy Daniels book deal

 Avenatti said he’d chosen not to take the stand because the government had not proven its case.

-He dumped his lawyers on the trial’s second day, electing to rep himself against charges he stole $300,000 from Stormy Daniels’ book advance while representing her in legal battles against President Donald Trump.
+He fired his lawyers on the trial’s second day, electing to represent himself against charges he stole $300,000 from Stormy Daniels’ book advance while representing her in legal battles against President Donald Trump.

 The jury is expected to hear closing arguments Wednesday.
 Avenatti will deliver the summation for the defense himself.